-If you are not satisfied with this outcome, you should contact one of the Deputy Headteachers, Mr Burrows, Mrs Forster or Mrs Rigby-White directly.
+If you are not satisfied with this outcome, you should contact one of the named person, Mr Burrows, or a member of the senior leadership team directly.
 They will contact you and support all parties involved to work to the desired outcome.